StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 258. **Confessions of a Bookseller**, *Shaun Bythell*, Profile Books, 2019.
 259. **Weird Things Customers Say in Bookshops**, *Jen Campbell (Illustrated by Greg McLeod and Myles McLeod)*, Constable, 2012.
 260. **The Business of Books: How the International Conglomerates Took Over Publishing and Changed the Way We Read**, *André Schiffrin*, Verso, 2001.
+261. **More Weird Things Customers Say in Bookshops**, *Jen Campbell (Illustrated by Brothers McLeod)*, Constable, 2013.
+262. **Empire’s Garden: Assam and the Making of India**, *Jayeeta Sharma*, Duke University Press, 2011.
+263. **Shelf Respect: A Book Lover’s Defence**, *Annie Austen*, Sphere, 2019.
+264. **The Unknown Unknown: Bookshops and the Delight of Not Getting What You Wanted**, *Mark Forsyth*, Icon Books, 2014.
+265. **A Life with Books**, *Julian Barnes*, Jonathan Cape, 2012.
+266. **Change is the Only Constant: The Wisdom of Calculus in a Madcap World**, *Ben Orlin*, Black Dog & Leventhal, 2019.
+267. **Phantom Plague: How Tuberculosis Shaped History**, *Vidya Krishnan*, PublicAffairs, 2022.
+268. **Math with Bad Drawings: Illuminating the Ideas that Shape our Reality**, *Ben Orlin*, Black Dog & Leventhal, 2018.
-261. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.
+269. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.

 ## Fiction